Cloth Simulation

 3D Body Tracking and Cloth Mesh

-To create a cloth mesh for 3D Body Tracking, there are several FBX 3D models in the Cloth Simulation Template.
+To create a cloth mesh for 3D body tracking, there are several FBX 3D models in the Cloth Simulation Template.
 You can find them in the Resources -> 3D Body Tracking References.

 With the bindPoints FBX, you have a reference for the cloth binding points.
 They are the spheres in the screenshot.
 Combining bind points and 3D body tracking, you can then bind different cloth vertices to the body tracking points.
 For example, with the jacket, you can bind the green part to the right arm bind point, the yellow part to the left arm bind point, and the red part to the neck.